-The TOE is an integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
+The TOE is an integrated circuit (IC) providing a platform for an operating sytem and application software used in smartcards but also in any other device or form factor requiring a high level of resistance against attackers.
 A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target [6], chapter 2.1.

-The TOE provides a real 16-bit CPU-architecture.
+The TOE provides a real 16-bit CPU-architecture and is compatible to the Intel 80251 architecture.
 The major components of the core system are the two CPUs (Central Processing Units), the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The two CPUs control each other in order to detect faults and serve by this for data integrity.
 The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of ROM- and Flash-memory as part of the non volatile memory (NVM), respectively SOLID FLASHTM.
-For the SOLID FLASHTM memory the Unified Channel Programming (UCP) memory technology is used.
-This TOE has no user available ROM.
+The flexible memory concept consists of ROM- and Flash-memory as part of the non volatile memory (NVM), respectively Infineon® SOLID FLASH[TM].
+For the Infineon® SOLID FLASH[TM] memory the Unified Channel Programming (UCP) memory technology is used.
+Note that there is no user available on-chip ROM module anymore.
+The user software and data are now located in a dedicated and protected part of the Infineon® SOLID FLASH[TM].

-The symmetric coprocessor (SCP) combines both AES and Triple-DES with dual-key or triple-key hardware acceleration.
+The two cryptographic co-processors serve the need of modern cryptography: The symmetric co-processor (SCP) combines both AES and Triple-DES with dual-key or triple-key hardware acceleration.
 The Asymmetric Crypto Co-processor, called Crypto2304T in the following, is an optimized version of the Crypto@1408 used in the SLE88-family with performance improvements for RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography.